 The use of Ultra-Wideband (UWB), based on the IEEE 802.15.4 standard, is expanding rapidly, supporting a robust ecosystem delivering products providing significant value for numerous short-range sensing and ranging applications.
 IEEE Std 802.15.4-2020 [5] and IEEE Std 802.15.4z-2020 [6] are standards for precision ranging capable of using both the 6 GHz and 7 GHz frequency bands.
 In particular, the IEEE Std 802.15.4z-2020 secure ranging capability has boosted UWB adoption in first the automotive industry and later in mobile handsets.
 This is generating significant economic and social value, attracting further interest in developing future UWB standards, e.g. IEEE P802.15.4ab [7], which provides features to make greater use of the spectrum, and enable continued innovation in uses such as precise (centimeter accurate) location services, secure entry, in-vehicle use for presence detection and multimedia communications, and many others.

-While we do not predict a near term need for more spectrum for UWB, we seek to preserve and enhance the usability of the available spectrum through spectrum sharing.
 UWB operates at extremely low signal power and shares effectively.
 The extremely low transmit power makes interference with higher power services highly unlikely.
 To the best of our understanding, there has not been a reported incidence of UWB operating under the FCC Part 15 rules interfering with any licensed service.
 The signal and use characteristics of UWB enable very high spectral reuse, enabling dense deployment of devices, which in turn makes UWB a valuable compliment to other unlicensed technologies.

 Ongoing work in IEEE 802 LMSC is developing more effective mutual coexistence strategies between UWB and WLAN.
 Within IEEE 802 LMSC and elsewhere in the industry, strategies for positive coexistence are being developed and tested.
 While IEEE 802 LMSC understands unlicensed services receive no protection, we ask that in developing and implementing the national spectrum strategic plan, the high value provided by existing unlicensed services be considered and measures taken to preserve the usability for unlicensed operation including UWB and WLAN.
 In particular there is concern that repurposing bands for expanded high-power use that are currently used for unlicensed services on a shared basis (e.g., 7 GHz to 8.5 GHz) may effectively make the band unusable for any but the licensed use, limiting diversity of use, which diminishes efficient use of the spectrum resources.